rspivak/logsna/README.rst

     $ tail -f sanefmt.log | grep '^INFO'

-3. To grep for messages with a particular logger
+3. To grep for messages from a particular logger

 ::

     $ tail -f sanefmt.log | grep 'component1:'

-4. To pull out exception traceback with log message
+4. To pull out full exception tracebacks with a corresponding log message

 ::